 Shelard is a difficult area to describe, because it is basically a series of buildings that are inside a loop consisting of Ford Road and Shelard Parkway.

 SHELARD PARK BUSINESS COMPLEX

-The land for the Shelard Park office building project was purchased from the Freemans by the Shelard Development Co., named for partners Sheldon Wert and Richard Leary.
+The land for the Shelard Park office building project was purchased from the Freemans by the Shelard Development Co., named for partners Sheldon Wert and Richard Lurie.
 The company put in the infrastructure and submitted the plat for Shelard Park subdivision, which was filed on October 9, 1969.
 The Shelard Development company then sold the land to four different entities that would built the office towers.
-Sheldon Wert was also part of those companies, but eventually parted ways with Richard Leary.
-Robert Liesen, an associate of Leary’s, participated for a few years but had no equity in the company.
+Sheldon Wert was also part of those companies, but eventually parted ways with Richard Lurie.
+Robert Liesen, an associate of Lurie’s, participated for a few years but had no equity in the company.
 The project was part of a Planned Unit Development (PUD), and the developers worked closely with the City to define the plan, which changed during the process.
 Mr. Wert said that he never missed a City Council meeting in ten years, and had an especially good relationship with City planner Bill Thibault.
 One aspect of the plan that changed during the process was a 27-story apartment building with 1,500 apartments!

 The four-building office complex was built between 1970 and 1982.
 The architect for all of the office buildings was James Cooperman.
 All of the buildings and ramps are built with pilings down to bedrock.
 In 2012 the complex (by then called Metropoint) was owned by BPG Properties, Ltd. and managed by Cushman & Wakefield.
 The following are the individual buildings of the complex, identified as they are on the management company’s web site.